SpencerLeung1024/roo_code_test_5/README.md

 I may know a bit about programming.
 I may have replied in ways that non-programmers or vibe coders wouldn't be able to.

 A game is marked *playable* if it has movement, buying property, and rent.
 Most of these models also have jail and chance / community chest card mechanics that seem to work (I can't do a thorough analysis).
 No model that tried to implement trade, houses, or mortgaging also kept a playable core gameplay loop.
-Every project has UI bugs but I didn't think it was worth pursuing.
+Every project has UI bugs (such as needing to zoom out to see everything) but I didn't think it was worth pursuing.

 Most models used the default provider routing from OpenRouter.
 Qwen3 Thinking, Qwen3 Coder, and Kimi K2 are exceptions.
 See `results.txt` for details.